rfarese/brandon_school/README.md

 - go through each page and fix the view bugs on mobile and tablets

 Reports
 - ensure that only admins can reach the reports page
+- in the reports, an unfinished tour doesn't report that a student hasn't been checked on.
+  This is because we are creating a student_check when the qr code is scanned instead of creating all the student checks for the given tour when the tour starts.
+- order the reports by date